 Consider this scenario: John has decided to leave his current job and follow his dream to start a landscaping business.
 Because he is concerned about the environment, he plans to use only eco-friendly products on the lawns he cares for.
 Thus he’s chosen the name “Go Green” for his business.
 John does a quick internet search of all the other landscapers in the area.
 Not seeing any competitor by the same name, he assumes he’s free to use the name he’s chosen.

 A proper search conducted by a trademark attorney would have revealed that a well-known fertilizer company sells a popular product for lawns called Go Green.
 While the fertilizer company is not an eco-friendly landscaper, there is enough cause for confusion that John receives a cease and desist letter a year after his business has opened and his brand has been established.
 The time and money that John saved in the beginning, he’s now lost to rebranding and potential legal fees.
-If you are wondering whether or not you should hire a trademark attorney, call Gerben Law Firm to learn more about the services we offer.
+If you are wondering whether or not you should hire a trademark attorney, call Gerben IP to learn more about the services we offer.